brakmic/OpenBahn/README.md

 ##### FAQ

-- **What do 'BahnService' and 'OpenBahn' mean?**
+- **What do 'BahnService' and 'OpenLok' mean?**

-"Bahn" is a German word and heavily context-dependent.
+*Bahn* is a German word and heavily context-dependent.
 In this case it means 'Train'.

 However, you can find it in a number of different locations, for example: